All Episodes

 I think people love learning.

-I think people like being exposed to actual thoughts uh that they can learn from that inspires them and motivates them because that's that's what's going to keep them inspired and motivated through the election.
+I think people like being exposed to actual thoughts that they can learn from that inspires them and motivates them because that's what's going to keep them inspired and motivated through the election.

-There has to be a reason to it, and there's plenty of reason, and there's plenty of substantive reasons to criticize and attack Democrats and their ideas and policies.
+And there's plenty of substantive reasons to criticize and attack Democrats and their ideas and policies.

-Primary one is they're trying to hide what their real ideas are from everybody.
+The primary one is they're trying to hide what their real ideas are from everybody.

 We'll be back.